isomerpages/imda-pixel/_programmes/For Startups/OIP Challenges.md

 Are you a challenge solver with digital technology expertise and innovation capabilities, with interest to co-innovate with potential customers?

-Head over to the Open Innovation Platform[undefined](https://www.openinnovation.sg/) to find find out more!
+Head over to the [Open Innovation Platform](https://www.openinnovation.sg/) to find find out more!